-Yes.
-However, you will need to seek the permission of the other person involved in the dispute for your support person to be with you during the conciliation.
-If they do not give their permission, your support person cannot be present during the conciliation session.
+You will need to ask the other person involved in the dispute for their permission for your support person to be present during the conciliation.

 Where a Conciliator is available, their role is to assist a number of conciliating parties at the same time.
-It is not possible for the Conciliator to spend all their time in one conciliation session.
+It is not possible for them to spend all their time in one conciliation session.

 If you are not happy with the conciliated agreement, you must let the Tribunal Member know before it is made into a binding Tribunal order.
 When you return to the hearing room, tell the Tribunal Member that you want to reconsider agreeing to a settlement and that you want the matter to proceed to hearing.

-No. Once a conciliated agreement is ratified by a Tribunal Member it becomes a lawfully binding Tribunal order.
-Before making the order, the Tribunal Member will ask both parties to confirm that they have freely entered into the agreement and understand the effects of the terms of the agreement.
+No. Once a conciliated agreement is confirmed, it becomes a binding Tribunal order.
+Before making the order, the Tribunal Member will ask you to confirm you freely entered into the agreement and understand the effects of the terms of the agreement.

 What happens if we don’t reach an agreement?